GRPO is Secretly a Process Reward Model: Related Work

 \section{Related Work}

-\paragraph{Monte Carlo Sampling for Finer-Grained Rewards.} As discussed in Section \ref{sec_background_sub_prm}, the labor-intensive human annotation required to obtain step-level rewards for PRM training has driven the development of heuristic methods for PRMs and PRM-like finer-grained reward signals, in particular those based on Monte Carlo estimation. \citet{kazemnejad2025vineppo} replace the critic model in PPO with Monte Carlo estimation: multiple completions are sampled for each step, and the value for that step is derived from their mean outcome reward.
-On the other hand, \citet{wang-etal-2024-math} train a neural PRM, using Monte Carlo estimation in a similar manner to \citet{kazemnejad2025vineppo} in order to obtain step-level training rewards, and thereby avoid the need for costly human annotation.
+\paragraph{Monte Carlo Sampling for Finer-Grained Rewards.} The labor-intensive annotation required to obtain step-level rewards for PRM training has driven the development of heuristic methods for finer-grained reward signals, such as those based on Monte Carlo estimation.
+For example, \citet{kazemnejad2025vineppo} replace the critic model in PPO with Monte Carlo estimation of outcome reward, while \citet{wang-etal-2024-math} use Monte Carlo estimation to obtain step-level PRM training rewards.

-\citet{xie2024monte} generate step-level preference data for Direct Preference Optimization \citep[DPO;][]{rafailov2023direct} training via Monte Carlo Tree Search and outcome-level rewards: sequences of overlapping trajectories are obtained by forking trajectories at defined split points to construct tree structures similar to the $\mathcal{B}(G)$ trees introduced in Section \ref{sec_grpo_prm_sub_theoretical}.
-The daughter nodes with the highest and lowest mean reward are then selected as the preferred and dispreferred (respectively) sequences for step-level DPO.
-Similarly, \citet{hou-etal-2025-treerl} construct $\mathcal{B}(G)$-like trees by splitting generated trajectories at high-entropy tokens to create multiple completions to the same initial trajectory prefix.
-Subtrajectory rewards are then derived from the mean reward of the corresponding node's daughters in the tree structure. \citet{yang2025treerpo} employ an analogous approach to generate step-level rewards for GRPO training.
-Unlike standard GRPO, however, the advantages for each node (step) are computed relative to the rewards of node's sisters in the tree structure, rather than the entire group.
+\citet{xie2024monte} generate step-level preference data for Direct Preference Optimization \citep[DPO;][]{rafailov2023direct} training via Monte Carlo Tree Search and outcome-level rewards.
+Similarly, \citet{hou-etal-2025-treerl} split generated trajectories at high-entropy tokens to construct $\mathcal{B}(\sG)$-like trees, which are then used to derive subtrajectory-level rewards. \citet{yang2025treerpo} and \citet{ji2025tree} use analogous methods to generate process rewards for GRPO-like training. \citet{pan2026flexrec} propose a similar GRPO-like RL algorithm for ranking systems that perturbs outputs post-generation to estimate step-level credit from outcome-level reward.

-These methods are orthogonal to our approach: they apply Monte Carlo estimation to explicitly construct step-level reward signals from outcome-level rewards, while we leverage the implicit step-level rewards already present in standard GRPO.
+These methods are orthogonal to ours: they use Monte Carlo estimation to explicitly derive step-level rewards from outcome-level rewards, while we leverage the implicit step-level rewards already present in standard GRPO.